TejalPatted/Information-Visualization/choropleth map using D3/README.md

-# INF 554 Assignment 9
+# Create choropleth map using D3

-In this assignment I create a chloropleth map and proportional symbol map to represent the % rural population of 10 countries in the world.
+This code creates a choropleth map and proportional symbol map to represent the % rural population of 10 countries in the world.
 The data is from [World Bank](https://data.worldbank.org/indicator/SP.RUR.TOTL.ZS).

 ## Development Setup